linode/docs/docs/guides/applications/containers/how-to-use-dockerfiles/index.md

 ---
 ![How to Use a Dockerfile](how-to-use-dockerfile.png "How to Use a Dockerfile")

-A Dockerfile is a text file of a list of commands in an order that is used to automate installation and configuration of a [Docker image](/docs/applications/containers/how-to-install-docker-and-pull-images-for-container-deployment#pull-docker-images).
+A Dockerfile is a text file of a list of commands in an order.
+It is used to automate installation and configuration of a [Docker image](/docs/applications/containers/how-to-install-docker-and-pull-images-for-container-deployment#pull-docker-images).
 Dockerfile makes it easy to deploy multiple Docker containers without having to maintain the same image across multiple virtual machines.
 This guide covers the basics, with an example, of how a Dockerfile works.

 ## Before You Begin